5 Next Steps After Your Call to Ministry

 This is more of an ongoing step, but in our celebrity driven culture that we live in, we cannot make the call to ministry a call to personal popularity.
 The call to ministry is a call to serve. [ I also wrote about this in a blog called, Will the Real Pastors Please Stand Up ]

 Ministry is not a call to popularity, it’s a call to sacrifice.

 Now, for some, God will give a global platform, and some a national, some a statewide, others a citywide platform – but the size of the platform is God’s decisions, our job is just to be obedient and faithful with whatever he gives us.
-We have been given a great trust, a great opportunity when we’re called to pastor, shepherd or steward God’ people, so let’s keep serving those people our focus.
-Jesus our primary example even said that he didn’t come to be served but to serve.
+We have been given a great trust, a great opportunity when we’re called to pastor, shepherd or steward God’ people, so let’s make serving people our focus.
+Jesus, our primary example even said that he didn’t come to be served but to serve.
 I’ll end this section by highlighting a verse I came across recently that reminds us of the great privilege we have to be called to ministry.

 I am giving you the service of the priesthood as a gift. – Numbers 18:7

 I want to end by saying, “go for it!”
 Run after the call that God has put on your life; you won’t be satisfied doing anything else.
 The world needs you to give a passionate and obedient yes to the call of God!
 Any questions about this area of your life feel free to contact me or leave a comment!